siddiquiabdul007/YouTube-Video-Data-Extraction-Text-Analysis-and-Automation/README.md

 Enables the user to perform YouTube video data extraction, text analysis, and automation with a single script execution.

-How to Use:
+# How to Use the Combined YouTube Video Analysis Script
+This combined script integrates YouTube video data extraction, advanced text analysis, and automation for a comprehensive analysis of video content and comments.
+Follow these detailed steps to utilize the script effectively:

+# Prerequisites:
 API Key Setup:

 Obtain a valid YouTube Data API key from the Google Cloud Console.
 Replace 'YOUR_API_KEY' in the script with the acquired API key.
+Library Installation:

+Ensure you have the necessary Python libraries installed.
+Run the following command to install them: bash
+Copy code
-Script Execution:
+pip install pandas nltk matplotlib numpy textblob youtube_transcript_api Script Execution:
+Run the Script:

+Open your terminal or command prompt.
+Navigate to the directory containing the script using the cd command.
+Execute the script by running the following command: bash
+Copy code
+python script_name.py
+Replace script_name.py with the actual filename of your script.
+Enter YouTube Video Link:

-Run the script and provide the YouTube video link when prompted.
+The script will prompt you to enter the YouTube video link.
+Input the link and press Enter.
+YouTube Video Data Extraction:

+The script will utilize the YouTube Data API to extract information about the video, including likes count, comments count, and the complete list of comments.
-Observe detailed video information, comments, and comprehensive text analysis results in the console.
+Detailed information about the video will be displayed in the console.
-Exploration and Sharing:

-Explore visualizations and detailed results in the console.
+Text Analysis:

+The script will proceed to perform advanced text analysis on both the video transcript and comments.
+Metrics such as word frequency distribution, average sentence length, percentage of complex words, Fog index, sentiment analysis, and more will be presented in the console.
+Data Export:

+Comprehensive analysis results for both the transcript and comments will be exported to Excel files.
-Utilize the exported Excel files (transcript_analysis_results.xlsx and comments_analysis_results.xlsx) for in-depth analysis and sharing of insights.
+Find the exported Excel files named transcript_analysis_results.xlsx and comments_analysis_results.xlsx in the script's directory.
+Visualization:

+Bar charts showcasing mean values of numeric metrics for both transcript and comments will be displayed in the console.
+Sentiment analysis results will be visualized using both bar and pie charts.
+Automation (Optional):
+Automated Execution:

+The script includes an automation section that executes two separate scripts (combined.py and text-analysis.py) using the subprocess module.
+To automate the execution of these scripts, ensure that the subprocess section is uncommented in the script.
+Run the Automation Section:

+After uncommenting the subprocess section, execute the script again.
+The script will now automatically run the two specified scripts using the Python interpreter.
 Customization:
+Customizing the Script:

-Customize and extend the script to accommodate specific analysis requirements or integrate additional functionalities.
+The script is designed for customization.
+You can modify and extend it based on your specific analysis requirements or integrate additional functionalities.
-Requirements:
+Note:
+Ensure your system has internet access to fetch data from YouTube and the necessary permissions to execute scripts.

-Libraries: Install the required libraries using pip install pandas nltk matplotlib numpy textblob youtube_transcript_api.
+# Libraries: Install the required libraries using pip install pandas nltk matplotlib numpy textblob youtube_transcript_api.
 Usage:
 bash
 Copy code